-Figure 40 shows the concept model (following the Approach described in clause 8.2.1) representing an Area Network, its non-oneM2M devices as well as its relationship to an Interworking Proxy Application Entity (IPE).
-In clause 8.2 the modelling approach was presented, using a simpler model consisting of devices, operations and parameters.
-In this clause we propose a solution that also takes into account M2M networks and has a more fine-grained modelling differentiating between non-oneM2M devices and FunctionBlocks.
-As clause 8.4 deals with interworking with other technologies, we explicitly model non-oneM2M devices. oneM2M devices are already modelled using the oneM2M resource structure and therefore are not considered here.
+The following figure Y shows the concept model (following the Approach described in Section 8.2.1) representing an Area Network, its non-oneM2M devices as well as its relationship to an Interworking Proxy Application Entity (IPE).
+In Section 8.2 the modelling approach was presented, using a simpler model consisting of devices, operations and parameters.
+In this section we propose a solution that also takes into account M2M networks and has a more fine-grained modelling differentiating between non-oneM2M devices and FunctionBlocks.
+As Section 8.4 deals with interworking with other technologies, we explicitly model non-oneM2M devices. oneM2M devices are already modelled using the oneM2M resource structure and therefore are not considered here.